nearform-actions/optic-release-automation-action/README.md

 Once you have access and the app on your phone, you need to

 1. Enable 2FA on NPM (you may have it already enabled)
-2. Use Optic as your OTP app for NPM (if you have acces to the QR code or the secret from another 2FA app, you can use that to enable Optic to generate tokes for NPM as well)
+2. Use Optic as your OTP app for NPM (if you have acces to the QR code or the secret from another 2FA app, you can use that to enable Optic to generate tokens for NPM as well)
 3. Generate a [NPM Publish token](https://docs.npmjs.com/creating-and-viewing-access-tokens) and copy it
 4. In the Optic app, [generate a token](https://github.com/nearform/optic-expo#user-guide) for NPM and copy it